Worship and Christian Life at the School

 A lively, creative approach includes drama, dance and art work alongside readings, prayers and music.
 We use a variety of well-known hymns and modern worship songs, and the children actively participate and enjoy Worship.
 It is also a time for quiet prayer and reflection on behaviour and on the difference between right and wrong.

-Each week we focus on a different Christian value and on Mondays an award is given to the child who has most demonstrated the previous week’s value.
+Each week we focus on a different Christian value and awards are given to the children who have demonstrated the Christian value of the week.

 We have strong links with St Peter’s Church and the local community in Hever and Edenbridge.
 There are four main church services each year, namely Harvest, Christmas, Easter and Leavers Services and we warmly welcome family and friends to these services.